How to Partially Encrypt (Mask) Data While Preserving Format

 Why Choose Encryption

-Encryption doesn’t suffer from either of these disadvantages - it is, by nature, reversible (decrypting) and can be stored in place because of that.
+Encryption doesn’t suffer from either of these disadvantages - it by nature is reversible (decrypting) and can be stored in place because of that.

 Data masking preserves the format of the original data so that it is recognizable, either by humans or software.
-With the use of a format-preserving encryption (like the NIST FFx algorithms), encryption can do the same.
 While format-preserving encryption won’t use the same character as the “mask,” it will preserve length and a character set that you define.
-“Partial” masking (i.e. masking all but the last 4 of a credit card number) can also be achieved with format-preserving encryption.
-Once you’ve made the choice to use structured data (format-preserving) encryption, you might get curious about how it actually works.
+Partial masking (i.e. masking all but the last 4 of a credit card number) can be achieved with a Ubiq Structured Dataset by configuring partial encryption rules, which are then automatically applied when encryption is done through a Ubiq SDK or Integration.

 The concept of partial masking applies equally as well to structured data encryption - the basic idea is that you want a piece of your content to remain unchanged while protecting the rest.
-Typically, that piece is the beginning or the end of the thing, but it could be the middle or some combination.
 When data is masked, this is almost always implemented manually with some software logic that says:

 The steps are pretty straightforward, though in the defense of quality software teams out there, many may have abstracted this and/or implemented a general-purpose masking set of methods that simplify this or make it easier: